micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-Then he sent them to Bethlehem, saying, Go and search for the Child carefully _and_ diligently, and when you have found [^h]Him, bring me word, that I too may come and worship Him.
+Then he sent them to Bethlehem, saying, Go and search for the Child carefully _and_ diligently, and when you have found Him, bring me word, that I too may come and worship Him.